mz0in/coolify-docs/traefik/load-balancing.md

 - 2+ servers
 - 2+ containers in one server

-## Prerequisites
-### 2+ servers
+## 2+ servers
+### Prerequisites

+1. Make sure you set the right DNS record for your domain.
+Your loadbalanced domain should point to the server's IP address where you are setting up the loadbalancer.
-1. You must deploy your application to more than one servers: read more [here](../server/multiple-servers.md).
+2. You must deploy your application to more than one servers: read more [here](../server/multiple-servers.md).
-2. Make sure Traefik is running on all servers.
+3. Make sure Traefik is running on all servers.
-3. Set your `fqdn` to the fqdn you would like to use to reach your application.
+4. Set your `fqdn` to the fqdn you would like to use to reach your application.
-4. After your application are deployed on all servers, you need to make a dynamic configuration for Traefik to loadbalance between your servers in the `/data/coolify/proxy/dynamic` directory.
+5. After your application are deployed on all servers, you need to make a dynamic configuration for Traefik to loadbalance between your servers in the `/data/coolify/proxy/dynamic` directory.

-### 2+ containers in one server

-1. You must deploy your application to more than one containers in one server.
-2. Make sure Traefik is running on the server.

-## Dynamic Configuration
+### Dynamic Configuration
-### 2+ servers
 Login to your server that you would like to use as a loadbalancer and create a file (you can use any name, like `my-first-lb.yaml`) in the `/data/coolify/proxy/dynamic` directory.

 The following configuration is valid if you would like to use https.